-Highfive Admin users on the Standard or Professional plan can enable SSO, or single sign-on, which allows your users to login to Highfive with an identity management solution you've already set up.
+Highfive Admin users on select service plans can enable SSO, or single sign-on, which allows your users to login to Highfive with an identity management solution you've already set up.
 This article will help you configure SSO.

 Which providers do you support?

 In the near future, we will rollout support for more providers.
 Highfive will use the secure and widely adopted industry standard Security Assertion Markup Language (SAML).
 Our implementation of SSO will then integrate easily with any large identity provider that supports SAML.
 Highfive will also use SAML 2.0, so you will be able to use SSO with any SAML-supported identity provider, or create your own SSO implementation.

 Have questions about an additional provider?
 Send us an email at email@example.com

 In your Domain Dashboard, click on Authentication, and go through the configuration process.